Stability of Valuations and Koll\'ar Components: Volume of models

-thus we are done. \end{proof} \begin{rem} In the proof, we indeed show that for any $k$ such that $mkS$ is Cartier on $Y$, the integral closure $\overline{\fa^k}$ coincides with the valuative ideal $\fa_{mk}$ of $\ord_{S}$. \end{rem}
+Thus the inequalities have to be identities and we are done. \end{proof} \begin{rem} In the proof, we indeed showed that if $\fa$ has the minimal normalized multiplicity and $S$ is a Koll\'{a}r component such that $\ord_S(\fa)=m$ as in the statement of the above theorem, then for any $k$ such that $mkS$ is Cartier on $Y$, the integral closure $\overline{\fa^k}$ coincides with the valuative ideal $\fa_{mk}$ of $\ord_{S}$ (see identity \eqref{eq-akint}). \end{rem}